jimrybarski/modern-arecibo/README.md

 ### Why?

 In 1974, a group of scientists broadcast a message towards Globular Cluster Messier 13 with the Arecibo telescope.
-The message was crafted in such a way that any aliens receiving it would potentially be able to understand some basic information about humanity.
-The message encodes several numerical values, one of which was inaccurate in retrospect.
-This tools regenerates the message with updated values.
+The message was crafted in such a way that any aliens receiving it would potentially be able to understand some basic information about humanity, including the size of the human genome.
+However, this was only known very approximately in 1974, and only in 2023 did scientists finally create a gapless reference genome.
+This tool recreates the Arecibo message with updated values for both the genome size and human population (configurable by the user).
 See [this blog post](https://www.rybarski.com/arecibo/) for details.

 ### Installation